 China, Cote d'Ivoire pledge to advance win-win cooperation

 ABIDJAN, Jan.
-18 (Xinhua) -- Visiting Chinese Foreign Minister Wang Yi met with Minister of Foreign Affairs of Cote d'Ivoire Kacou Houadja Leon Adom on Thursday in Abidjan, the economic capital of the West African country, with both sides pledging to advance all-round cooperation to achieve win-win results.
+19 (Xinhua) -- Visiting Chinese Foreign Minister Wang Yi and Minister of Foreign Affairs of Cote d'Ivoire Kacou Houadja Leon Adom pledged on Thursday to advance all-around cooperation to achieve win-win results during their meeting in Abidjan, the economic capital of the West African country.

 Adom said that Cote d'Ivoire adheres to the one-China principle and supports China in defending its legitimate rights and interests in the South China Sea.